hongkongkiwi/earthly-lint-precommit/README.md

 ## Installation

-To use Earthly-Lint, you need to install `pre-commit` and add this hook to your `.pre-commit-config.yaml` file.
+To use Earthly, you need to install `pre-commit` and add this hook to your `.pre-commit-config.yaml` file.

 1. First, install pre-commit if you haven't already: